Community-Open-Thrust/Athena-A-2ET-1.64_Community/README.md

 All rotors must be balanced after assembly before mounting to the turbine.

 # About using this repository
-This Main repository will not change.
+This Main repository will not change. /n
+The Initial Commit Release date for the Main Repository is 7th of July 2023 and is for the Athena-A-2ET-1.64 (known as Athena 1.64 ) /n
-The main of repository will be locked to the initial commit to avoid losing information.
+The main of repository will be locked to the initial commit to avoid losing information. /n

-Please do create a new branch for a new version or create your own fork.
-Please check the branch for the early or the last version of the project.
+If you want to download or participate, please check the branch for the last version of the project. /n If you want to participate please contact the Open-Thrust Core Team./n If you want to create a new branch for a new version please do fork or contact the Open-Thrust Core Team. /n
-The Initial Commit Release date for the Main Repository is 7th of July 2023 and is for the Athena-A-2ET-1.64 (known as Athena 1.64 )